NahuLD/java-launch-library/README.md

 ##### With dependencies
 1. Run `./gradlew shadowJar` in project's root.
-2. The file is located in `build/libs`.
+2. The file located in `build/libs`.
 ##### Without dependencies
 1. Run `./gradlew build` in project's root.
-2. The file is located in `build/libs`.
+2. The file located in `build/libs`.

 ### Contributing
 Pull requests are accepted and greatly appreciated.
 Please be sure to follow the code guidelines stated bellow.